sandsmark/freeaoe/README.md

  - Angle of arrows
  - Arrows stuck in the ground
  - Upscale shaders (WIP in the `martin/lolshaders` branch)
- - MIDI support, for music in the trial versions (WIP in the `martin/midi` branch)
  - Video support, intro videos etc. (WIP in the `martin/video` branch)

 Wishlist/low priority: